Tag: tourist attractions in marrakech

 • Les Bains Kenaria.

-A traditional Hammam and Rooftop Cafe.
+A Hammam with a Rooftop Cafe.

 Image by Freebird Tracey.